Mortgages

 • On the completion date, the mortgage lender will release the funds to the seller

-There are more than 30 lenders in Dubai, however, some won’t offer a loan to expats or non-residents.
+There are more than 30 lenders in Dubai, however, some won’t offer mortgages for non-residents or expats in the UAE.
 Foreign lenders are only allowed to do business in the UAE if the central bank recognizes them.

 Those who aren’t recognized cannot place a mortgage against a property’s title deed.
 This means that if the borrower defaults, the bank wouldn’t be able to repossess the property.